Healthy Homes Assessment Karaka Bays

 Rental Property Home Assessments Karaka Bays

-Areas of rental properties that are impacted with Healthy Homes Standards.
-Healthy Homes Standards in Karaka Bays include each:
+Property rental areas that are affected with Healthy Homes Standard.
+Healthy Homes Standard in Karaka Bays include each:

 • Bathroom